NgocQuynh04/mini-games/README.md

-# flappy-bird
+# games
-Using C++ to code flappy bird game that can be played in the console
+Using C++ to code games that can be played in the console.
+1. Flappy bird
+2. Tic-tac-toe